 Use WP Database Manger

 As I said before in the post, your site loading time greatly affects by your databases.
-You need to have control over your databases to properly optimize, repair whenever possible to speed up your WP sites.
-WP DB manager plugin will let you optimize database, repair database, backup database, restore database, delete backup databases, drop/empty tables and run selected queries.
+You need to have control over your databases to optimize properly, repair whenever possible to speed up your WP sites.
+WP-DB Manager plugin will let you optimize database, repair database, backup database, restore database, delete backup databases, drop/empty tables and run selected queries.

-Last but not least – use less plugins
+Last but not least – use fewer plugins

 No matter how much you like a plugin, don’t use them unless it is EXTREMELY useful for your readers, not for you!
-Try to use custom code rather than plugin.
-For example, to add social sharing buttons, you could use custom code instead of a plugin like Digg-digg.
+Try to use custom code rather than the plugin.
+For example, to add social sharing buttons, you could use custom code instead of a plugin like Digg-Digg.

 You can use P3 Plugin performance profiler plugin, to check your plugin loading time.
-Plugins which take too much time to load, you can replace with other similar plugin.
-When I run the test last time, I found out Jetpack plugin add too much time into my WordPress blog loading time.
+Plugins that take too much time to load, you can replace with another similar plugin.
+When I ran the test last time, I found out Jetpack plugin add too much time into my WordPress blog loading time.
 I disabled few Jetpack modules, and it improve my WordPress website speed significantly.